 Our very own beer experts will be running beer tastings during the festival to help you learn more about the craft which goes into making Britain’s best beers.
-Tickets are on sale now!
+Please ask at the festival for ticket availability.

 CAMRA's New Beer Styles with Christine Cryne

 CAMRA is only too aware that beer styles in the UK aren’t static.
 You only have to look at the growth of American Pale Ales, Golden Ales and foreign beer styles such as Sours to be aware of what a great time it is to be a beer drinker.
 To reflect these changes, but also to continue to campaign for endangered traditional beers, CAMRA has reviewed the styles and categories they will be using for judging the prestigious Champion Beer of Britain from next year.

 This session will help you to understand the new styles so that you can decide which style category a beer should be put in.

 The new beer styles and the reason for the changes